 Ingredients:

-- Somyeon/Somen.
-Korean thin wheat noodles that cook very quickly (3-4 minutes).
+- Somyeon (Somen).
+Thin wheat flour noodles that cook very quickly (3-5 minutes).
+In Korean, they are called Somyeon.
+In Japanese, they are called Somen.
 The thin, long strands twist together in a satisfying, delicious heap.
-If you can’t find it, Makguksu or soba buckwheat noodles are also good.
+Makguksu or Soba buckwheat noodles are also good substitutes.
+In a pinch, Angel hair pasta works.

-- Bibim Sauce ingredients: Gochujang, Rice Vinegar, Sugar, Soy Sauce, Sesame Oil, Garlic.
+- Sauce: Gochujang (Korean chili paste), Rice Vinegar (or regular white vinegar), Sugar, Soy Sauce, Sesame Oil, Garlic.
 All these pantry ingredients last a long time and make a perfectly balanced sauce that’s spicy, sweet, tangy, and fragrant.

 - Kimchi + Kimchi Juice.
-Adds a tangy spice.
+Adds a spicy kick of flavor and acidity.
 Not the same without it!

 PRO Tips: